 Increasingly, health organizations are turning away from the term "suicide" to describe a terminally ill patient's choice to reduce the suffering of an inevitable death.
 The phrase "aid in dying" is becoming a more accepted way to refer to this process.

 You may also see the phrase "right to die" used in place of "death with dignity."
-However, "right to die" is more accurately used in the context of directing one's own medical care -- that is, refusing life-sustaining treatment such as a respirator or feeding tubes when permanently unconscious or close to death.
+However, "right to die" is more accurately used in the context of directing one's own medical care—that is, refusing life-sustaining treatment such as a respirator or feeding tubes when permanently unconscious or close to death.
 You can provide your own health care directions by completing a New Mexico living will and durable power of attorney for health care.
 (See the end of this article for more information.)

 To find out more about the history and current status of death with dignity laws in the United States, visit the website of the Death With Dignity National Center.